-Started in 2014 by Storytellers Hope Lewis and Phyllis Blackstone, the Muster is intended as an annual gathering of all Maine storytellers, folks interested in storytelling and visitors from other states and countries.
-The purpose is to provide an opportunity for storytellers to become acquainted, share information, swap stories and acquire some new insights along the way.
+Started in 2014 by Storytellers Hope Lewis and Phyllis Blackstone, the Muster is the annual party for all Maine storytellers, folks interested in storytelling and storytelling fans beyond our borders.
+Our purpose is to PRESERVE the stories of the past and ENJOY the stories of the present.

 The 2018 theme is MAINE HUMORE & WIT.
 With a nod to Marshall Dodge and his compatriots in spreading Maine humor in Maine, New England and beyond, we'll enjoy the humor of the past, and giggle at the 21st century versions of Maine humor.